IBM/ibmi-bob/docs/cli/makei.md

 By default, source files will be encoded in UTF-8; this can be overridden by using the `-c` option and supplying a CCSID value.
 It is likely that the same destination directory will contain converted members from many source physical files.
 Therefore, name collisions are possible.
 In the event of a duplicate member name and type, the source file name will be adjusted from `member.type` to `member (n).type`, with `n` incremented until a unique name is achieved.

-If the source physical file was created successfully, a `.ibmi.json` file with the same CCSID value will be created in the same directory.
-Note that It will not override an existing `.ibmi.json` file.
-Just a note that the target ccsid in the .ibmi.json is NOT the encoding of the stream file but rather the EBCDIC encoding used by the compiler.
-So it is misleading to generate the .ibmi.json with that encoding as it will not be EBCDIC.

 #### Arguments